 The eligibility of both horse and rider are governed by the EA Minimum Eligibility Requirements for Eventing.
+That Athletes competing in Combined Training events at 95cm and over be exempt from the requirement for an Eventing licence.

 SECTION 1 - DRESSAGE